Introduction

 Currency holidays

-For most T+2 currency pairs, a USD holiday falling on T+1 does not usually affect the spot date, but if a non-USD currency in the currency pair has a holiday on T+1, then it will push the spot date out to T+3.
-If USD or either currency of a pair have a holiday on T+2, then the spot date will be T+3.
 Usually spot dates can never fall on USD holidays, even for non-USD currency pairs.
-A reason for this is that all currencies in the interbank forward market are traded only against USD, and given that all tenors are calculated from the spot date, which is usually the value date of one swap leg, the spot date cannot be a USD holiday.
+The key reason for this is that all nearly currencies in the interbank forward market are traded primarily against USD, and given that all forward tenors are calculated from the spot date, which is usually the value date of one swap leg, the spot date cannot be a USD holiday.
 For example, EUR/GBP can never have its spot date or a standard tenor on 4th July (US Independence Day).
-However, it is possible to settle non-USD currency pairs on USD holidays as broken dates, but the forward points are usually unattractive because of the difficulties in calculating forward points in USD component currency pairs for a value date when USD cannot be settled.
+However, it is possible to settle non-USD currency pairs on USD holidays as broken dates, but the forward points are usually unattractive for the price taker because of the difficulties in calculating forward points in USD component currency pairs for a value date when USD cannot be settled.

-If T+1 is a USD holiday, this does not usually prevent a T+2 spot date.
-Certain Latin American currencies (ARS, CLP and MXN) are an exception to this.
-If T+1 is a USD holiday, then the spot date for the affected currencies will be T+3.
-For example, if the trade date is a Monday and a USD holiday falls on the Tuesday, then the spot date for EUR/USD will be the Wednesday, but the spot date for USD/MXN will be the Thursday.
+The exception to this rule is certain Latin American currencies (ARS, CLP and MXN).
+If T+1 is a USD holiday, then the spot date for these currencies will be T+3 (or later if T+3 is a holiday).
+For example, if the trade date is Monday and a USD holiday falls on Tuesday, then the spot date for EUR/USD will be Wednesday, but the spot date for USD/MXN will be Thursday.

 Arab currencies